-3.2.2 LEDs
+3.2.2 LED Indicators

-There are two light-emitting diodes (LEDs) on the front face of the device (see Figure 2-1 on page 3 for locations):
+There are two light-emitting diodes (LEDs) on the front face of the diagnostic tool (see Figure 2-1 on page 3 for locations):

-- Power Indicator LED-this device uses three colors to show the battery and power status as follows: - Green indicates either a battery with a full or nearly full charge, or the Diagnostic Tool is being powered by the AC/DC Power Supply. - Orange indicates a battery that is charging.
-An orange LED that fades on and off at three second intervals indicates the Diagnostic Tool is in Standby mode. - Red indicates a low battery (15% of capacity or less). - Hard Drive Activity LED-illuminates when the central processing unit (CPU) is reading or writing to the hard disk drive (HDD).
+- Battery Status Indicator LED-this diagnostic tool uses three colors to show the battery and power status as follows: - Green indicates either a battery with a full or nearly full charge, or the diagnostic tool is being powered by the AC Power Supply. - Orange indicates a battery that is charging.
+An orange LED that fades on and off at three second intervals indicates the diagnostic tool is in Standby mode. - Red indicates a low battery (15% of capacity or less). - Hard Drive Activity LED-illuminates when the central processing unit (CPU) is reading or writing to the hard disk drive (HDD).